 For most of these saccharine substances, moderation is key.

-By now, you’ve heard the news about aspartame, the popular artificial sweetener that you’ll find in your delightfully cold can of Diet Coke.
-Unfortunately for those of us who love the crispy texture and specific flavor of this popular drink, World Health Organization now says that aspartame may cause cancer.
-Naturally, this adds a lot of weight to the question of whether artificial sweeteners are bad for you — and, let’s be honest, there’s a lot of conflicting evidence bouncing around already.
+Naturally, these instances of troubling, emerging evidence add a lot of weight to the question of whether artificial sweeteners are bad for you — and, let’s be honest, there’s a lot of conflicting evidence bouncing around already.
 Plus, there’s the question of what even makes a sweetener “bad” when we all have different dietary needs.
-To simplify things, we got an expert’s straightforward advice on the best and worst sweeteners.
+We got an expert’s straightforward advice on the best and worst sweeteners to simplify things.

 Best Sugar Substitutes